Skip to content

 • Creating safe interface for setting attributes

-@michaelvanstraten michaelvanstraten added C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-T-libs-api Relevant to the library API team, which will review and decide on the PR/issue. labels Aug 15, 2023
+@michaelvanstraten michaelvanstraten added C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC T-libs-api Relevant to the library API team, which will review and decide on the PR/issue. labels Aug 15, 2023

 @ChrisDenton